 - Reduced employee turnover and onboarding costs.
 Bad onboarding can cost up to 100-300% of the employee’s salary.
 With documented knowledge and a straightforward onboarding process, you can lower this cost dramatically.

 - Easier way to get started.
 Companies who are getting started with knowledge management and want something more robust than Google Docs can find wikis to be a tool with low entry barriers, as it is easy to add new users and for users to add new content.

-How to Create an Internal Wiki
+How to Create and Setup an Internal Wiki for Your Business

 What features do you need?
 For example, consider how advanced user access management and file management features you will use.